simai/ui-doc-template/source/docs/en/registering-custom-tags/registering-custom-tags.md

 ## Troubleshooting
 - **Custom tags not recognized:** ensure `bootstrap.php` binds `FrontMatterParser::class` to `App\Helpers\Parser::class` and that `CustomTagsExtension` is added.
 - **Per‑tag renderer not invoked:** verify the registry contains specs with `renderer` closures; the same registry instance must be passed to the extension and renderer.
-- **Front matter leaks into HTML:** confirm Jigsaw is stripping it (parent class handles this) and that your Markdown file has correct front matter delimiters.
+- **Front matter leaks into HTML:** confirm Docara is stripping it (parent class handles this) and that your Markdown file has correct front matter delimiters.
 - **Build fails with `CommonMarkException`:** inspect the content for invalid HTML/Markdown, or temporarily remove custom extensions to isolate the cause.

 ---